Filip-Dymczyk/Control_methods/README.md

 ## Repository Overview
-The aim of this repository is to increase the knowledge about dynamical systems and control methods as well as increase OOP programming skills.
+The aim of this repository is to increase the knowledge about dynamical systems and control methods as well as - OOP programming skills.
+It uses c++17 to implement the logic of dynamical systems itself.
+On top of that, external library - matplotlibcpp is used to display the time reponses of the created simulation objects.
+Components are tested using Googletest testing framewok.

 ### Features added:
 - Integrator and derivative component.